Renault Kadjar review - Interior, design and technology

 The Renault Kadjar arguably has more character than the slightly generic Nissan Qashqai.
 Its big, bold nose with the massive Renault logo is very concept car-like, and the swept-back headlights make it immediately more striking to look at.

-This is complemented by the curvaceous bodywork, and the creases in panels help give this tall vehicle a stylish swooping stance.
+This is complemented by the curvaceous bodywork and panel creases that help give this tall vehicle a stylish swooping stance.
 Round the back, the modern design theme is maintained by some distinctive, shapely tail lamps.
-The Kadjar looks fine on the 17-inch alloy wheels, but it's the 19-inch diamond-cut wheels that really make the car stand out.
-So too does the red metallic paint seen on many Kadjars since the official launch.
+The Kadjar looks fine on the 17-inch alloy wheels, but it's the 19-inch diamond-cut wheels that really make the car stand out - as does the Flame Red metallic paint, which is one of eight available body colour choices.

 Inside, apart from the digital instrument dials, the Kadjar doesn’t feel quite so futuristic – the layout is fairly functional, but rivals like the Peugeot 3008 and Skoda Karoq feel more special.
 Updates in 2018 improved things, though: the old car's fiddly air conditioning controls were replaced with big, simple rotating dials each inset with individual display screens, and the infotainment screen became integrated into the dashboard much more neatly.
 Overall quality is good, too, with soft-touch materials used in most places that you'll see while driving.
 Harder and more brittle plastics are used lower down in the car, but overall everything seems pretty robust and well put together.